glennhenry/cs-notes/docs/intro.md

 - **[Software Engineering](software-engineering)**
 - **[Cloud Computing & Distributed Systems](cloud-computing-and-distributed-systems)**

-\*Bolded are completed.
-Although minor or major changes to the content are likely in the future.
-Possibly being actively updated and added with more topics if time comply.
+Everything is completed.
+However, there are still many minor and major changes to be made in the future.
+Changes are probably grammar/typo fix, clarification, revision, update of more correct information, and adding more notes.
+Mostly, they are listed under [TODOs](#todo).
+It is not known when I will be able to complete all of this.

 ### Android